Being able to make good decisions is one of the keys to growing a successful business.

 This may mean that you stop offering a particular service, programme or product; it may mean you have to change your pricing structure; it may mean you have to fire one of your team members.

-One podcast I’ve got into recently is The Diary of a CEO.
-I was particularly taken by one of his more recent ones – Moment 54: How you should make every big decision with guest Rochelle Humes.
+One podcast I listened to a lot was The Diary of a CEO.
+I was particularly taken by one – Moment 54: How you should make every big decision with guest Rochelle Humes.

-They reference a conversation he had with Barack Obama and his 51% decision making rule.
-Steven says “It comes down to if we are always looking for 100% of the facts, data and certainty to get our decisions over the line, it leads to huge procrastination and time-wasting.
-Getting to that 51% is a much more efficient system, and it reassures us that it will be the right decision to make.”
+They reference his conversation with Barack Obama and his 51% decision-making rule.
+Steven says, “If we are always looking for 100% of the facts, data, and certainty to get our decisions over the line, it leads to huge procrastination and time-wasting.
+Getting to that 51% is a much more efficient system, reassuring us that it will be the right decision to make.”

-Knowing that we can make another decision or even reverse it if needed can open us up to bigger thinking and bolder decision making … and that the cost of procrastinating and trying to be more than 51% in favour for, or against of that decision is potentially huge.
+Knowing that we can make another decision or even reverse it if needed can open us up to bigger thinking and bolder decision-making… and that the cost of procrastinating and trying to be more than 51% in favour of or against that decision is potentially huge.